49 Molecular Mechanisms of Memory: Hippocampus

 It has been demonstrated in rodents that the elevated postsynaptic EPSP response is long-lasting and can remain elevated for upwards of one year.
 In humans, we theorize that some synaptic connections may remain potentiated for our entire lifetime, however investigating this is in humans is ethically constrained.

-Graph of postsynaptic EPSP before and after high frequency stimulation, graphed as a percent of control.
-Details in caption and text.
+Graph of postsynaptic EPSP before and after high frequency stimulation.

 Figure 49.4.
 Graphing postsynaptic response as a percent of control.
 Here, the postsynaptic EPSP amplitude is being measured as a percent of the control measurements.
 Prior to the high frequency stimulation, the EPSP amplitude is 100%.
 Following the high frequency stimulation, the EPSP amplitude is increased above the control, indicating that there is a larger postsynaptic response.
 In this example, the EPSP amplitude remains elevated for upwards of one year of time, indicating that LTP can be long-lasting.
 ‘Graphing postsynaptic response as a percent of control’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC-BY-NC-SA) 4.0 International License.